leonkoech/SoFlood/README.md

 The contibutors to this project are: Leon Kipkoech, Elvis Hernandez, Henrique Lopes, and Tina Humphrey.

 ## License
-This project uses the MIT License.
+This project uses the ISC License.